Governance of Leave No Trace Ireland

 Charity No: CHY 20657

-In 2016 Leave No Trace Ireland launched its current 5-year strategy, entitled The Outdoors is Yours Protect it!
+The Strategic Plan for 2016-2021 was approved by the Board in 2016 and the team has commenced working towards achieving our goals for this period entitled The Outdoors is Yours Protect it!
 It identifies the following five strategic themes for the organisation:

 - Governance and Administration